Jean-Louis Raduit de Souches: Thirty Years War

-In May 1636, France formally entered the Thirty Years War in alliance with Sweden; the rapid expansion of the French army created vacancies for experienced officers and de Souches used the opportunity to return home.
-He was unable to obtain a satisfactory position and returned to Sweden in August 1639, where he was promoted colonel of a regiment in the force that invaded Bohemia in early 1640.
-However, he later fell out with his superior officer whom he challenged to a duel in violation of military regulations; he resigned from the Swedish army in early 1642 and a few months later was appointed colonel in the Imperial army.
+In May 1636, France entered the Thirty Years War in alliance with Sweden, creating vacancies for experienced officers like de Souches.
+Unable to obtain a satisfactory position, he returned to Sweden in August 1639, where he was promoted colonel in early 1640.
+However, he later resigned from the Swedish army after a dispute with his superior, Torsten Stålhandske, and in late 1642 became a colonel in the Imperial army.

 Over the next two years, de Souches took part in the 1643 invasion of Pomerania and an attack on the Swedish-held city of Olomouc in Moravia.
-Although both actions were unsuccessful, he impressed his superiors sufficiently to be given command of defending Brno in May 1645 against a force led by Lennart Torstensson; after a siege described as "one of the epic stands of the Imperial army", the Swedes retreated in August having lost 8,000 men.
-This contributed to the failure of Torstensson's attempt to attack Vienna and helped speed up peace negotiations at Westphalia.
-Until the end of the war, de Souches contributed to regaining Swedish-occupied cities in the Erblande like the capture of Jihlava in 1647.
+Although unsuccessful, he was given command of defending Brno in May 1645 against Lennart Torstensson, and after a lengthy siege, the Swedes retreated in August having lost 8,000 men.
+His defence prevented an attack on Vienna, and thus helped speed up peace negotiations at Westphalia.

-De Souches was rewarded with promotion to the rank of general and granted lands outside Brno; when the war finally ended in 1648, he was placed in charge of supervising the withdrawal of Swedish troops from Moravia and made Governor of Špilberk Castle.
+De Souches was rewarded with promotion to the rank of general, and granted lands outside Brno.
+When the war ended in 1648, he supervised the withdrawal of Swedish troops from Moravia, and was made Governor of Špilberk Castle.
 In 1649, he was elevated to the Moravian nobility on condition he converted to Catholicism within the next three years.